eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 To be able to substantiate a complaint, or to list data that must be erased, the User needs to be informed about which attributes were requested by which Relying Parties.
-To enable this, a Wallet Instance maintains a log of all attributes that were requested and presented.
+To enable this, a Wallet Unit maintains a log of all attributes that were requested and presented.
 The abovementioned dashboard also enables the User to view the log and lodge a complaint for any attribute in the log.
 More details about the logging functionality can be found in \[Topic 19\].

-#### 6.6.4 PID or attestation presentation to another Wallet Instance
+#### 6.6.4 PID or attestation presentation to another Wallet Unit

 [Section 6.6.3](#663-pid-or-attestation-presentation-to-relying-party) discussed the trust relationships necessary when a Wallet
 Instance receives a request from a Relying Party Instance and presents attributes to that Relying Party Instance.

-However, the Regulation requires that a Wallet Instance is also able to receive such a request from another Wallet Instance, and present attributes to that requesting Wallet Instance.
+However, the Regulation requires that a Wallet Unit is also able to receive such a request from another Wallet Unit, and present attributes to that requesting Wallet Unit.
 For more information and requirements, please refer to \[Topic 30\].

 #### 6.6.5 PID or attestation management